m-cat/safe_client_libs-wiki/Building-for-mobile.md

 - The `bin` folder of the NDK standalone toolchain must be added to the `PATH` variable:

 ```
-export PATH=$PATH:~/toolchains/android-24-arm-toolchain/bin
+export PATH=$PATH:~/toolchains/android-21-arm-toolchain/bin
 ```

 - The `CARGO_TARGET_<TARGET>_LINKER` variable must be set to the the gcc executable of the toolchain:

-    For example, for the `arm-linux-androideabi` target the variable to be set will be:
+    For example, for the `armv7-linux-androideabi` target the variable to be set will be:

 ```
-export CARGO_TARGET_ARM_LINUX_ANDROIDEABI_LINKER=~/toolchains/android-24-arm-toolchain/bin/arm-linux-androideabi-gcc
+export CARGO_TARGET_ARMV7_LINUX_ANDROIDEABI_LINKER=~/toolchains/android-21-arm-toolchain/bin/arm-linux-androideabi-gcc
 ```

 ### Cross compilation